 No matter how you choose to fl y, an AIR TOUR OF HAWAI‘I ISLAND is likely to bring into view the island’s intriguing assortment of VOLCANOES.
-Here’s a short prefl ight briefi ng on some of them:
+They include:

-MAUNA LOA: A massive volcano that spreads over half of the Big Island’s 4,034 square miles, Mauna Loa rises 13,680 feet from sea level.
-Measured from its fl anks on the ocean fl oor, the mountain reaches 30,080 feet at its summit.
-Sixty miles long and 30 miles wide, Mauna Loa is the LARGEST VOLCANIC MOUNTAIN IN THE WORLD and the THIRD LARGEST SHIELD VOLCANO IN THE SOLAR SYSTEM , smaller only than volcanoes on Venus and Mars.
-It has erupted 39 times since 1832, the most recent being in 1984.
+MAUNA LOA — A massive volcano that spreads over half of the Big Island’s 4,034 square miles, Mauna Loa rises 13,680 feet from sea level.
+It is the LARGEST VOLCANIC MOUNTAIN IN THE WORLD and has erupted 39 times since 1832, the most recent being in 1984.

 LŌ‘IHI: Fifteen miles off the southeast coast of the island, Lō‘ihi thunders 3,000 feet beneath the Pacifi c Ocean.
 Someday, thousands of years from now, the SUBMARINE VOLCANO will emerge to form a NEW ISLAND.